Review: SUSPIRIA (2018)

 However with an almost two-and-a-half-hour running time, an hour longer than the original, it’s obviously telling its own version of the tale.
 After delivering a jarringly brutal and brilliantly edited killing Suspiria settles into a slower pace.
 It mixes nightmares, flashbacks, and other odd occurrences with an investigation by Josef Klemperer (Tilda Swinton billed as Lutz Eberdorf).

 We first see him in the film’s opening scenes.
-He’s talking to a terrified young woman (Chloe Grace Moretz CARRIE, KICK ASS) about the goings-on at the Helena Markos Dance Company.
+He’s talking to a terrified young woman (Chloe Grace Moretz, Shadow in the Cloud, Texas Killing Fields) about the goings-on at the Helena Markos Dance Company.
 Initially skeptical he becomes less so when she disappears.
 In one sense he’s one of the film’s touchpoints with the real world.
 In another, he’s a reflection of the bizarre

 Most of the film’s violence is held back for the final act, and it is quite the payoff.
 For some, it will be too long of a wait, (the film could have been trimmed a bit), but it’s worth it.
 Both graphic and visceral, it’s also oddly poetic, (and features Swinton in a third role).
-The shots of some of the girls continuing to dance in the midst of the carnage briefly brings to mind 2018’s other dance/horror film CLIMAX.
-Despite the lack of Born To Be Alive on the soundtrack, SUSPIRIA is the better of the two by far.
+The shots of some of the girls continuing to dance in the midst of the carnage briefly bring to mind 2018’s other dance/horror film Climax.
+Despite the lack of Born To Be Alive on the soundtrack, Suspiria is the better of the two by far.

 This isn’t going to be a film for everyone, but it certainly worked for me.
 It’s not as good as the original, damn few films are.
 But it is an above-average work that can wear the title Suspiria with pride.